pedroamarall/rest-builder/fedora/README.md

 	1. Type ***la***.
 That is an alias for the longer ***ls -la --group-directories-first*** command.
 I prefer ***la*** because it gives me more information and lists everything top down.

-	1. See https://man7.org/linux/man-pages/man1/ls.1.html for more information.
+	1. Optionally, see the man page for [ls](https://man7.org/linux/man-pages/man1/ls.1.html) for more information.

 1. Change directories.